What is Omicron Variant, what are the symptoms and travel restrictions?

 Where have cases been detected so far?

-Cases of Omicron were first reported in South Africa, but have now been discovered in Australia, Germany, Israel and Hong Kong.
+Cases of Omicron were first reported in South Africa, but have now been discovered in Australia, Germany, The Netherlands, Israel and Hong Kong.

-The UK has also detected cases, with 3 being discovered in England and six being discovered in Scotland so far.

 The WHO have stated there is no new information to suggest Omicron symptoms are different than normal Covid symptoms.